Out and about

 Off on vacation: having a packing list means that you won't forget anything important so that you can enjoy a stress-free vacation.

-To packing list
+To the packing list

 How to store medicines in your first-aid kit